Mar3eczek17/recruitment-task-backend-internship/README.md

 There is a directory with files with emails and logs of sent emails.
 We would like you to build a script/CLI that performs some operations on the email data.

 ## Specifications
-All files with emails are stored in the `emails` directory.
+All files (with random names) with emails are stored in the `emails` directory.
 Each file is one of two types:
 - `txt`: one email per line
 - `csv`: in the first column `username`, in the second one `email`